chrisjd20/Explore-Process/README.md

 1. Test Proxy Functionality
 2. Want to create script checker that inteligently retrieves and uploads any scriptable code or script file in `CommandLine` to virustotal as well.
 3. Need to switch Boolean command line switches to switches instead of True / False
+4. Want to add a powershell deobfuscator option for any powershell malware.
-4. Cleanup and restructure the code.
+5. Cleanup and restructure the code.
 Right now it's just in a working state.

 ### Usage: